Donald WG Lindsay & Richard Youngs - Good Energy 2020

 Various Artists - Monorail 2017

 - I was very touched to be asked to contribute to this limited edition CD, curated by Alasdai Roberts for Glasgow's Monorail as a companion to Alasdair's album "Pangs".
-I sang a version of "Lord Randal" that I learned in 1999 from the late John Eaglesham's singing during the Traditional to Digital project at the University of Glasgow.
+I sang a version of "Lord Randal" that I learned in 1999 from the late John Eaglesham's singing while recording him for the Traditional to Digital project at the University of Glasgow.

 Kirsty Potts - Kirsty Potts 2015